 Tip 5: Refer to real-life situations

-The most engaging training is one that addresses actual questions and solves real-life problems.
+The most engaging e-learning courses for employees are those that address actual questions and solves real-life problems.
 It’s a good idea then to devote some time to placing the content of the course in the context of the employees’ work environment.
 If the course is directed at managers who conduct job interviews – work with your internal job descriptions.
 If the training concerns customer service standards – refer to the challenges faced by your employees on a daily basis.
 The more the course is relatable to real-life situations, the more the employees will be satisfied with the training and its usefulness.

 Tip 6: Take care of additional details